 Syrah (Shiraz) vs Cabernet Sauvignon: Historical ROI

-When analyzing the historical return on investment (ROI) of fine wines, both Syrah (Shiraz) and Cabernet Sauvignon have demonstrated strong market appreciation, albeit with different risk profiles and growth patterns.
-Cabernet Sauvignon has long been the benchmark for fine wine investment, while Syrah (Shiraz) has gained momentum as a high-growth alternative, particularly for collectors focusing on rare and limited-production vintages.
+When you look at the historical return on investment across fine wines, both Syrah (Shiraz) and Cabernet Sauvignon have delivered strong market appreciation.
+But they come with different risk profiles and growth patterns.
+Cabernet Sauvignon has long set the benchmark for fine wine investment.
+Syrah (Shiraz) has gained serious momentum as a high-growth alternative, especially for collectors focused on rare and limited-production vintages.

 Cabernet Sauvignon Historical ROI

-Cabernet Sauvignon, particularly from Bordeaux and Napa Valley, is regarded as one of the safest wine investments due to its established market, high liquidity, and consistent demand.
+Cabernet Sauvignon, particularly from Bordeaux and Napa Valley, is widely regarded as one of the safest wine investments available.
+Its established market, high liquidity, and consistent global demand give it a reliability that few alternative assets can match.

 • Bordeaux First Growths (Lafite, Latour, Margaux, Mouton, Haut-Brion) have historically appreciated by 8–15% annually, with exceptional vintages doubling in value within a decade.